kazurayam/unittest-helper/docs/index.md

     }

 I know I can do the same dir-to-dir copy by [FileUtils of Apache Commons IO](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/FileUtils.html#copyDirectory(java.io.File,java.io.File)).
-If I use the `TestOutputOrganizer.copyDir(Path source, Path target)`, I can simplify the `dependencies` of my project.
-That’s a small but good thing.
+If I use the `TestOutputOrganizer.copyDir(Path source, Path target)`, I can simplify the dependency of my project.
+That’s a small but good reason.

-### Example14 Factory class that creates customized TestOutputOrganizer
+### Example-G1 Factory class that instantiates a customized TestOutputOrganizer

-It is a good practice for you to define a factory class that creates an instance of `TestOutputOrganizer` with your custom parameters for your own project.
+It is a good practice for you to define a factory class that creates an instance of `com.kazurayam.unittest.TestOutputOrganizer` with your customized parameters for your own project.
 Use the factory throughout your project.
 Then you can standardize the organization of test outputs.

-See the following example "factory".
+See the following code for sample "factory" class.

     package io.github.someone.examples;